plancksecurity/planck-proxy/README.md

 `pip install -r requirements.txt`

-### pEp python adapter
+### planck python wrapper

-In order to run the planck proxy you need the pEp Engine, the pEp Python adapter and their dependencies installed.
+In order to run the planck proxy you need the planck core, the planck python wrapper adapter and their dependencies installed.
 It can be done following [this guide](https://dev.pep.foundation/Adapter/Adapter%20Build%20Instructions_Version_3.x_DRAFT)

 ## Usage and settings

 The core of the planck proxy is the planckProxy.py script.
 It is intended to be invoked by a postfix setup in order to handle the decryption of messages.
-See the [Postfix configuration](https://git.pep.security/pep/pEpGate/#postfix-configuration).
+See the [Postfix configuration](https://git.planck.security/planck/planck-proxy/#postfix-configuration).

 You can see all the available arguments and their usage running the help command `./planckProxy.py -h`